JakeyGilly/JakeyGilly/README.md

 I enjoy learning new things and I am always looking to learn more.
 I am also interested in learning more about the world of computers.
 I have access to GitHub Copilot, and OpenAI Codex to help me learn more about Programming and I am a Artic Vault Contributor.

+I have attended some hackathons including HackNotts 2023 and Reading Hackathon 2022

-Currently I am learning Ethical Hacking/Cybersecurity
+Currently I am learning Hardware and Electronics

-I am confident with Python, Visual Basic, HTML, CSS and Unity.
-I am also learning C, C++, C#, Java and Assembly.
+I am confident with Python, C, C#, C++, Java, Visual Basic, HTML, CSS, Unity and Assembly

 <div align="center">